Atmospheric specific humidity (column/profile)

 SMMR (Scanning Multi-channel Microwave Radiometer)

-Global sea-ice concentrations and type (age) and sea surface temperatures; sea surface winds; snowcover; soil moisture; atmospheric water vapor over oceans; and rainfall
+Global sea-ice concentrations and type (age) and sea surface temperatures; sea surface winds; snowcover; soil moisture; atmospheric water vapour over oceans; and rainfall

 T&DRE (Tracking and Data Relay Experiment)